 Hanami started as a tradition between the aristocrats in the Nara period (710-794).
 Unlike today, hanami was associated with appreciating the ume (梅, plum flowers) which bloom earlier than the sakura (桜, cherry blossom).

-When most people think about hanami today, they probably imagine large crowds gathering for a picnic under the cherry-blossom trees.
+When most people think about hanami today, they probably imagine large crowds gathering for a picnic under the cherry blossom trees.
 This is a common practice for all people in Japan, from couples wanting a romantic outing, to a company group outing.

 However, hanami is not limited to a picnic and can be enjoyed in many different ways.
-For example, walking around in parks watching the sakura is also considered as hanami.
+For example, walking around in parks watching the sakura is also considered hanami.
 Visiting a temple after dark and watching the illuminated sakura, also known as yozakura (夜桜, evening sakura) is also considered hanami.

 Things to consider when celebrating hanami